Step 3 - Use Maplibre to Render Your Map

 Start the Server

-http://127.0.0.1:1234/.
-Copy and paste this address into your browser. - If working in Codespaces: GitHub Codespaces will automatically forward the port.
-Look for a notification or check the "Ports" tab in the bottom panel.
-You should see port 1234 forwarded with a URL like
+http://127.0.0.1:1234/in your browser. - If working in Codespaces: Codespaces will automatically forward the port.
+Look for a notification or check the Ports tab in the bottom panel.
+You should see port 1234 listed with a forwarded URL like

 - The Te Ara Hura trail displayed as a red dashed line